BioSonics Sv, TS, range and angle calculations

 Note: Echoview does not read or use the value for UserCalCorrection in .dt4 files.

-Calculation of SV and TS
+Calculation of Sv and TS

 Echoview decodes (above threshold) "counts" from the data in the BioSonics Sample field recorded in the ping tuples, according to the algorithms presented in the specification documents.